Pain After Colonoscopy Polyp removal: 5 Causes, Gastroenterologist Explains

 Colon perforation can result from polyp removal or extensive manipulation by the colonoscopy.

-The perforation leads to leakage of fluid, air, and even stool material into your peritoneal cavity (reference).
+The perforation leads to fluid, air, and even stool material leakage into your peritoneal cavity (reference).

 This will result in an extreme form of pain after coloscopic polyp removal.
 The symptoms are usually similar to post-polypectomy coagulation syndrome.